GREEN GOLD

 Jan Nimmo has worked as a practising artist since 1985 when she graduated from Glasgow School of Art.
 Since then she has exhibited regularly and explored a range of media including drawing painting, collage, printmaking, textiles, installation and film.

 Her attitude to practice has been influenced by her numerous travels to Latin America.
 She has researched Cuban traditional popular music, Mexican popular art and culture including the Mexican Calendar of Fiestas, the mythology and the politics of conflict in Guatemala, and the stories of workers on banana and pineapple plantations throughout the region as part of her Green Gold project.
+Her most recent project Orfenda: The Faces of Ayotzinapa is a solidaity projects where Jan has created 43 portraits over ten months as tribute to students who were forcibly disappeared in Sept 2014.
+For more information.
+To view portraits.

 The politics of food forms an important strand in Jan's work, from the big agribusiness driven by profit and pesticides to small producers in Spain and Scotland.
 She herself is a grower and active member of her local allotment association.